RemarkablyCoolGuy/Dead-Dial/README.md

 # Dead-Dial
 A non-functioning SwiftUI clone of Apple's Phone app.

-Useful whenever you need to look like you're making a call without actually doing it.
-Very helpful in filmmaking, for example, where you might need to call 911 without actually doing it.
+Useful whenever you need to look like you're making a call without actually calling anybody.
+Very helpful in filmmaking, for example, where you might need to fake a phone call.

 ## Features: